What to do/hear/see | July 26-Aug. 1

 - 7 p.m.
 July 29.
 FC Cincinnati pregame

 As the orchestra warms up for its Summermusik festival, the CCO teams up with the hottest team in the local sports scene.
-The CCO’s brass quintet, led by new music director Eckart Preu, takes the field to perform “The Star Spangled Banner” before FC Cincinnati takes on the Rochester Rhinos. (at UC’s Nippert Stadium, 2700 Bearcat Way, Cincinnati, OH 45221)
+The CCO’s brass quintet, led by new music director Eckart Preu, takes the field to perform “The Star Spangled Banner” before FC Cincinnati takes on the Rochester Rhinos.